policelettuce/Postman/README.md

 [@lunxrweb](https://t.me/cheatcodesforhoes) - UI design, props, styling, mobile games market exploration, Play Market stuff

 Stable on Unity 2019.1.1f1.
-On newer vrsions there is a problem with unsupported Appodeal libraries, however I wanted to preserve the project as it was when it was finished.
+On newer versions there is a problem with unsupported Appodeal libraries, however I wanted to preserve the project as it was when it was finished.
 Deleted only 4 100MB+ files - Appodeal file and some libraries for building Unity project for Android.

 ## Tech features
 - Endless road generation with random marker and pedestrian spawn